laowantong/paroxython/docs/spec.md

 #### Feature `index`

-Match an index in a sequence type or a key in a dictionary type, and suffix it by either an integer or an identifier if is atomic, or `"_"` otherwise.
+Match an index in a sequence type or a key in a dictionary type, and suffix it by either an integer or an identifier if it is atomic, or `"_"` otherwise.

 ##### Specification